'Extreme Red Flag Warning' In California, Where A New Fire Burns Near Reagan Library

 California officials report progress in their battle against wildfires, even as new dangers arise from powerful winds.

-"Over the past week, more than 300 blazes have broken out in California," member station KQED reports, "but so far, there have been no fatalities linked to the Northern California fires."
+"Over the past week, more than 300 blazes have broken out in California," member station KQED reported, "but so far, there have been no fatalities linked to the Northern California fires."

 In the southern half of the state, a new brush fire burned 1,300 acres in less than five hours in the Simi Valley area, Cal Fire says.
-The fire erupted northwest of Los Angeles around 6 a.m.
-PT Wednesday.
+The fire erupted northwest of Los Angeles around 6 a.m. local time Wednesday.

-The blaze, known as the Easy fire, has forced the evacuation of the Ronald Reagan Presidential Library.
+The blaze, known as the Easy Fire, has forced the evacuation of the Ronald Reagan Presidential Library.
 The library uses goats ahead of fire season each year to eat through brush that would otherwise fuel a wildfire.
-Firefighters have dropped huge loads of water on the flames to protect the library, as The Los Angeles Times reports.
+Firefighters have dropped huge loads of water on the flames to protect the library, The Los Angeles Times reported.

 Dangerously high winds threaten to fan the flames further.
-The National Weather Service issued an "extreme" Red Flag Warning for Los Angeles and Ventura Counties from Tuesday night to Thursday evening.
+The National Weather Service issued an "extreme red flag warning" for Los Angeles and Ventura counties from Tuesday night to Thursday evening.
 Meteorologists predict Santa Ana winds gusting at 50 to 70 miles per hour, with isolated gusts reaching up to 80 miles per hour in the mountains.

 There's also very low humidity, creating the potential for fires to spread quickly and burn fast.

-The Easy fire is burning on both sides of a freeway, threatening nearby homes and structures.
+The Easy Fire is burning on both sides of a freeway, threatening nearby homes and structures.
 The California Highway Patrol has closed some roads to aid evacuations, NPR's Doualy Xaykaothao reports from Los Angeles.

 In Northern California, authorities have been making strides in containing the largest fire burning in the state.

-The Kincade fire, which has been tearing through Sonoma County wine country for nearly a week, is now 30% contained.
+The Kincade Fire, which has been tearing through Sonoma County wine country for nearly a week, is now 30% contained.
 Cal Fire says it has 5,000 firefighters deployed to get the blaze under control.

 "The eastern part of the fire was active overnight, but firefighters continued to make forward progress, as a whole," Cal Fire said in an update on Wednesday.
 "Access to the northern part of the fire remains challenging because of steep terrain and narrow roads."

-A Red Flag warning there continues through the afternoon as firefighters work to reduce threats to structures and build more control lines.
+A red flag warning there continues through the afternoon as firefighters work to reduce threats to structures and build more control lines.

-Scorching more than 76,000 acres, the Kincade fire has destroyed more than 200 structures and damaged another 40.
+Scorching more than 76,000 acres, the Kincade Fire has destroyed more than 200 structures and damaged another 40.

 Meanwhile, many Californians continue to deal with rolling blackouts as their bankrupt utility, PG&E, cuts power to prevent its lines and equipment from sparking more fires.
 The blackouts affected some 1.5 million people in 30 counties on Tuesday, The Associated Press reported.
 One million of them had lost power over the weekend and were still without it.